-Once within the humans the malaria parasite undergoes two phases - an exoerythrocytic and an erythrocytic phase.
+Once within the humans, the malaria parasite undergoes two phases - an exoerythrocytic and an erythrocytic phase.

-The exoerythrocytic phase involves maturation and development of the parasite in the liver.
+The exoerythrocytic phase involves the maturation and development of the parasite in the liver.
 When an infected mosquito transmits the infection or sporizoites as it takes in a blood meal the sporozoites in the mosquito's saliva enter the bloodstream and migrate to the liver.

 The process of migration takes around 30 minutes after a bite.
 These sporozoites infect hepatocytes.
 This is followed by a multiplication of the sporozoites.
 This is known as asexual reproduction or multiplication.
 It takes around 6–15 days for this multiplication.

 The parasite then forms thousands of merozoites within the hepatocytes.
-The numerous merozoites lead to rupture of their host cells and escape into the blood.
+The numerous merozoites lead to the rupture of their host cells and escape into the blood.

-Sometimes the sporozoites may not immediately go into the exoerythrocytic-phase merozoites, but instead produce hypnozoites that lie dormant in the liver.
+Sometimes the sporozoites may not immediately go into the exoerythrocytic-phase merozoites, but instead, produce hypnozoites that lie dormant in the liver.
 This is seen with Plasmodium vivax and Plasmodium ovale.
 The periods of dormancy may range over several months (typically 6–12 months to around 3 years).
 Hypnozoites are responsible for long incubation and late relapses in these two species of malaria.

 The involvement of the red blood cells is called the erythrocytic phase.
 In the RBCs the merozoites multiply further asexually and burst the RBCs as they multiply releasing the merozoites in blood.
 Each burst is associated with a bout of fever.
 The new merozoites then invade fresh red blood cells leading to further amplification.